James4Ever0/notes/Tips on making backplates for GPU cards.md

 You need to know the screw specs.
 For those empty holes, you may invert the male-to-female connectors upside down.

-You may want some nylon rondelles
+You may want some nylon rondelles to avoid conductivity.